PlanBase/PdfLayoutManager/README.md

 Requires Maven 3, (Java 8?), and Kotlin 1.1.51 or greater.
 Jar file ends up in the `target/` sub-folder.

-API documentation can be built with `mvn javadoc:javadoc` and is then found at `target/site/apidocs/index.html`
+API documentation used to be built with `mvn javadoc:javadoc` and is then found at `target/site/apidocs/index.html`

-A sample PDF named `test.pdf` shows up in the root folder of this project when you run `mvn test`.
+Several PDFs like `test.pdf` show up in the root folder of this project when you run `mvn test`.

 A jar file can be built with `mvn clean package` and ends up in the `target/` sub-folder.
 Or type `mvn clean install` to build and install into your local maven repository.

-# To Do
-* Add @JvmField to companion values.
-* Add tests for new funcs in RenderTarget